Dr. Ronald B. Standler

 I have posted my essays and humor here for people to enjoy,

-but not for copying and distribution.
+but for neither copying nor distribution.

-It is a violation of copyright law to make or to distribute
+It is a violation of copyright law to make, or to distribute,

 copies of any material here without my written permission.